 The first week of a new year is always hectic.
 The second week, on the other hand, is always more relaxing.
-Somehow, professors understand that we cannot read 10 articles per subject so they have already cut down on our workload.
-All the stress of the first week disappears and we really start to get into the nitty gritty.
+Somehow, professors understand that we cannot read 10 articles per subject so they have already cut down our workload.
+All the stress of the first week disappears and we really start to get into the nitty-gritty.

-This week we mainly focused on child’s development and cultural influences.
-Much of the material we have covered this week, are things that I came across in the past.
-We may not have looked into Piaget and Vygotsky’s theory, but we did discuss Lenneberg’s critical period, which deals specifically with language learning.
-I feel that if we combine these three theories, they all conclude that humans learn in different manners when they mature.
+This week, we mainly focused on child’s development and cultural influences.
+Much of the material we have covered this week are things that I came across in the past.
+We may not have looked into Piaget and Vygotsky’s theory, but we did discuss Lenneberg’s critical period, which specifically deals with language learning.
+I feel that if we combine these three theories, they all conclude that humans learn in different manners once they mature.

 So as a Bachelor of Arts in English Language and Culture, I would be able to read and understand Shakespeare’s Sonnet 130.
 My future year seven’s will not, but if I teach them how to read and analyse easy poems, by the time they are in year 11/12 they will be able to read and understand Sonnet 130.
-The reason we scaffold is to make sure the students achieve the maximum of their ZPD and raise their starting points so they will gain knowledge.
+The reason we scaffold is to make sure the students achieve the maximum of their ZPD and gain knowledge, which will be extended further in follow-up lessons.

 The hardest part of this is obviously that no student in your class is going to be the same.
-All the individual’s starting point is different and no one’s ZPD is equal.
-It will be up to us as teachers how we can engage and challenge all these different students equally.
+All the individual’s starting points are different and no one’s ZPD is equal.
+It will be up to us as teachers to engage and challenge all these different students equally.